This is a timeline of my entrepreneurial endeavors. I’m grateful for each lesson these ventures taught me.

 This is my web design, development, and marketing firm that has strong roots throughout the Southeast.
 This is also where my entrepreneurial endeavors started to make some decent money.
-I’ve learned a lot from this business and it’s not slowing down any time soon.
+I consider dbVantage to be my creative side.

 DB Ventures | 2012

-DB Ventures is my venture firm that will hold my future business endeavors.
+DB Ventures is my venture firm that holds some of my business endeavors.
 My plan for the long-term is to invest in multiple companies in various markets that will propel our lives forward into a better future.
 In a sense, this is almost my personal startup generator.

 Pharmedio | 2014